 This is a change to the syntax used in Kea 0.9.2 and earlier, where hooks-libraries was a list of strings, each string being the name of a library.
-The change has been made in Kea 1.0 to facilitate the specification of library-specific parameters, a feature that will be added to a future version of Kea.
+The change was made in Kea 1.0 to facilitate the specification of library-specific parameters, a capability available in Kea 1.1.0 onwards.